Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ### Issue T175937 - Flow could use article tags

-_Contributors:_
+**Contributors:**
 * Jaziel Pauda

-_Description:_ Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN html standards.
+**Description:** Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN html standards.

-_Work Performed:_ The work started with verifying the issue author was correct that the `<div>` tags specified should become `<article>` tags by going over W3 and MDN standards.
+**Work performed:** The work started with verifying the issue author was correct that the `<div>` tags specified should become `<article>` tags by going over W3 and MDN standards.
 After this, the `<div>` tags that needed to be changed were identified by searching for the tags that had the CSS classes "flow-post-content" and "mw-parser-output".
 Then, the identified tags were changed to `<article>` tags, templates were compiled, and finally the changes were tested using PHPUnit.

-_Changes:_
+**Changes:**

 * handlebars/compiled/flow_block_topic_moderate_post.handlebars.php:
 ```diff